Bonding Ferrite Core Halves for Transformers

 One Part Epoxies

 One component epoxy adhesives are used extensively in ferrite core bonding due to its ease of use, versatility, and fast cure times with heat.
 Many one component epoxy adhesives can cure in minutes with heat creating extremely high bond strength.
-It is very easy to control dispensing process using one component epoxies due to its availability in packaging as well as long work life.
+It is straightforward to control dispensing process using one component epoxies due to its availability in packaging as well as long work life.
 Glass spacer beads can also easily be added to one component epoxies to control gap space.

 UV Cure Adhesives